Travelling to the U.S. - U.S. Entry Waivers

 It is much easier to be caught crossing illegally after you have been stopped the first time.
 This is because the U.S. now has its own files pertaining to you and your criminal record, which were created the first time you were stopped.
 Therefore, any search they conduct will reveal this information.
 If you keep trying to enter the U.S. after having been refused entry, you lessen the chances of being granted an entry waiver which would give you permission to legally enter the U.S. with your criminal record.

-If you are caught trying to enter or being in the U.S. illegally, American immigration officials have the right to confiscate your vehicle and your personal property.
+If you are caught trying to enter or being in the U.S. illegally, CBP have the right to confiscate your vehicle and your personal property.
 You will have great difficulty trying to get them back.
 In most cases, confiscated vehicles and property are not returned.
-Proceeds from the sale of confiscated property belongs to the American Government.
+Proceeds from the sale of confiscated property belongs to the American government.

 Strictly speaking, there are some criminal offences which should not affect your travel to the U.S. because they are not grounds for inadmissibility according to U.S. law.
-One such offence is driving while impaired, commonly known as drunk driving.
 The problem, however, is that the U.S. immigration officials at the border turn people away for every kind of criminal record, even in cases where the charges were withdrawn.
 Essentially, anyone who has a fingerprint number (FPS#) associated with their name and date of birth will likely be turned away.

 If it is not necessary to travel to the U.S. right away, it is best to remove your criminal record first.